saurabh1088/notes/iOS/Persistence/Persistence.md

 Source : https://developer.apple.com/documentation/foundation/userdefaults

+- UserDefaults is a key-value store backed by property list(plist) file.
 - UserDefaults is as Apple states in official documentation is an interface to user's default database on device.
 - UserDefaults are stored locally on device, except in case of managed devices in educational institutions.
 - UserDefaults supports storing key-value pairs, where value can be of type NSData, NSString, NSNumber, NSDate, NSArray or NSDictionary.
-Complex objects can be converted to NSData and saved.
+- Complex objects(types other than NSData, NSString, NSNumber, NSDate, NSArray or NSDictionary) can be converted to NSData and then saved.
 - UserDefaults is Thread SAFE.

 ### What's the limit on data which can be stored in UserDefaults?